 Save tax by contributing extra $ into super

-Did you know that you can save tax by putting additional $ into super.
-Conditions Apply
+You can save tax by contributing additional $ into super (Conditions Apply)

 John's taxable income is $110,000